jbduncan/junit-pioneer/docs/issue-348-proposal.md

 // We can even create a resource supplier that holds an OkHttp mock web server! public final class WebServer implements ResourceSupplier<Path> {

-  private final MockWebServer mockWebServer;
+  // Another example of a resource that eventually needs to be closed. private final MockWebServer mockWebServer;

   public WebServer() {